oracle/odpi/doc/src/public_functions/dpiSodaDoc.rst

     **encoding** [OUT] -- a pointer to the the encoding in which the content was stored, which will be populated upon successful completion of this function.
-If the document content is binary data without an encoding a NULL value will be returned.
+If the document content is not "application/json", a NULL value will be returned.

 .. function:: int dpiSodaDoc_getCreatedOn(dpiSodaDoc \*doc, \